-- 1 To qualify for the Bachelor of International Hospitality Management, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of International Hospitality Management single major - (i) core papers: 210 points with 15 points at level 6 and 75 points at level 7 and - (ii) a major: 90 points from one of the majors identified in these regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 60 points from papers listed in the Bachelor of International Hospitality Management Table or from papers in any other bachelor's degree with the approval of the programme leader. - (b) Bachelor of International Hospitality Management double major - (i) core papers: 210 points with 15 points at level 6 and 75 points at level 7 and - (ii) two majors: at least 150 points from two majors identified in these regulations which must conform to the requirements of each major. - (c) Bachelor of International Hospitality Management - (i) core papers: 210 points with 15 points at level 6 and 75 points at level 7 and - (ii) 150 points with 60 points at level 6 and 60 points at level 7 from papers listed in the Bachelor of International Hospitality Management Table or from papers in any other bachelor's degree with the approval of the programme leader. - 2 A student is required to demonstrate completion of 450 hours of industry practice within one year of completing the coursework requirements to be eligible for this qualification. - 3 A student taking a double major may hold up to 30 points in common between the two majors.
-Where majors do not include 30 points of common papers, students wishing to undertake a double major may be required to take more than 360 points to complete their degree.
+- 1 To qualify for the Bachelor of International Hospitality Management, a student must achieve 360 points by successfully completing one of the following: - (a) Bachelor of International Hospitality Management single major - (i) core papers: 210 points with 15 points at level 6 and 75 points at level 7 and - (ii) a major: 90 points from one of the majors identified in these regulations with 45 points at level 6 and 45 points at level 7 and - (iii) 60 points from papers listed in the Bachelor of International Hospitality Management Table or from papers in any other bachelor's degree with the approval of the programme leader. - (b) Bachelor of International Hospitality Management double major - (i) core papers: 210 points with 15 points at level 6 and 75 points at level 7 and - (ii) two majors: at least 150 points from two majors identified in these regulations which must conform to the requirements of each major. - (c) Bachelor of International Hospitality Management - (i) core papers: 210 points with 15 points at level 6 and 75 points at level 7 and - (ii) 150 points with 60 points at level 6 and 60 points at level 7 from papers listed in the Bachelor of International Hospitality Management Table or from papers in any other bachelor's degree with the approval of the programme leader. - A student taking a double major may hold up to 30 points in common between the two majors.
+Where majors do not include 30 points of common papers, students wishing to undertake a double major may be required to take more than 360 points to complete their degree. - 3 A student would normally be expected to achieve the required points specified at each level of study in these regulations before being permitted to enrol in papers at subsequent levels.

 4 A student may choose an additional major or minor.
-The completion requirements are set out in the Additional Majors and Minors Regulations on page 439.
+The completion requirements are set out in the Additional Majors and Minors Regulations on page 453.